kottans/frontend/tasks/js-post-oop.md

 - [ ] Class constructor is defined with named parameters
 - [ ] A class doesn't assign or change property owned by any other class (defined in any other class)
 - [ ] A child class shouldn't directly use an inherited property to build an object's presentation string
-- [ ] The code is OOP, SOLID and DRY compliant
+- [ ] The code is [OOP](https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260/), SOLID ([eng](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa), [rus](https://medium.com/webbdev/solid-4ffc018077da)) and [DRY](https://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161) compliant
 - [ ] Got stuck or anything is not really clear?
 Ask a question

 ### Code review and assignment finalization